theLitDeveloper/bookstore-api/README.md

 # Bookstore API
-This is a fairly simple RESTful service for testing / evaluation purposes.
-It works out of the box without any external dependencies and comes with support for Prometheus.
+A fairly simple RESTful service for testing / evaluation purposes, e.g. on a K8s cluster.
+It works without any external dependencies and provides Prometheus out of the box.

 The service exposes four endpoints: